Krav Maga a simple yet quite effective way to protect one’s self from aggressors. Is it any wonder it rose to fame so quickly

 Kapap teaches a combination of boxing, judo, wrestling, stick fighting (arnis/kali/eskrima), the art of knife fighting, as well as various methods of disarming aggressors with guns.

-You can read everything here in our post on Krav Maga history if you want to know more about the background.
+You can read more information here – On Krav Maga history if you want to know more about the background.

 As you can see in this video from Krav Maga MD, there are a lot of people who come to these classes:

-Let’s take a look at how this Israeli self-defense and military training got it’s popularity.
+Let’s take a look at how this Israeli self-defense and military training got its popularity and rise to fame

 The real contributors to Krav Maga’s worldwide recognition are the media and the popular celebrities that attend KM schools.